busimus/cutelog/README.md

 It can be targeted with a SocketHandler with no additional setup (see [Usage](#usage)).

 It can also be used from other languages or logging libraries with little effort (see the [Wiki](../../wiki/Creating-a-client-for-cutelog)).
 For example, a Go library [gocutelog](https://github.com/busimus/gocutelog) shows how to enable regular Go logging libraries to connect to cutelog.

-This program is in beta, so please report bugs if you encounter them.

 ## Features
 * Allows any number of simultaneous connections